Collagen and eczema (atopic dermatitis)

 Collagen is an important part of the skin's barrier function.
 Insufficient collagen synthesis can lead to problems ranging from dry skin to poor wound healing.

-Dietary supplements with collagen can counteract eczema
+Collagen supplements can combat eczema

 Be careful when choosing a collagen supplement and choose a pure collagen without unnecessary additives or other unnecessary ingredients.